 Jump to:

-What is harissa you ask?
+What is Harissa?

-Harissa paste is a zesty and aromatic chile paste that's considered a staple in North African and Middle Eastern cooking.
-There are a few variations out there but recipes with harissa all usually include smoked hot chile peppers, tomatoes, garlic, olive oil, and spices like cumin, coriander, and caraway.
+There are a few variations out there, but recipes with harissa all usually include roasted red peppers, smoked chile peppers, garlic, olive oil, and warm spices like cumin, coriander, and caraway.

 You can usually find Harissa as a paste in a jar, can, or tube in the international aisle or condiment aisle of your grocery store.

-But the spicy version is spicy.
-Just saying.
+But the spicy version is spicy.🔥 Just saying.

-We like it hot over at the Taste And See kitchen so I went with the spicy version.
+We like it hot over at the Taste And See kitchen, so I went with the spicy version.
 It was spicy but not too hot for us.
 Here’s how I know: the B man gets hiccups when food is too spicy.
 I’m happy to report he was completely hiccup-free during this meal.

 Check, it passed the “B not too spicy” test.